Advices & Pitfalls to Avoid When Buying Property in Turkey

 So the first thing to do is to find a reputable Real Estate company that you can trust.
 You may google it for your search.
 The quality of the real estate website is the first indication of the level of competence of the company.
 That's a good start for you.
 Also, before your potential purchases, you can search about the company to see if anyone has anything negative reviews about them.

 When you find a reliable real estate company, you should call them to get a feel for the buying process.
 The professional real estate company must be always courteous and answer all questions in a forthright manner.
 Most professional real estate agents, especially ones in tourist towns, should have at least one member of staff who can speak English fluently.

 After choosing some properties that you are interested in, you can send an e-mail of inquiry to the company.
 It is important to get to know the area and decide whether it is the right location for you.

-At this point, if the company offers you cheap accommodation and a day or two property viewing tour, you can book your trip.
+At this point, if the company offers you cheap accommodation and a day or two property viewing tours, you can book your trip.

 Save Your Money

 Some people think they can save money by not dealing with a Real Estate Company and it can end up costing them a lot more.
 For instance, you as the buyer, have no real way of knowing the correct market value of the property as it is not controlled in the same way as it is in the UK, for example.

 So, with professional real estate agents, you can avoid the long and stressful journey of buying a property in Turkey.
 With a professional real estate agent, you can aware of all purchase expenses and save your money.

 There are also many things that can go wrong if you don't deal with a reliable Estate Agent, another thing you can do is to get your own independent lawyer support.
 Remember, the estate agent is acting on behalf of the seller as well as yours, so although they can draw up contracts themselves, it is still better to have that extra layer of protection from someone looking after your interests solely.